jhumelsine/jhumelsine.github.io/_posts/2025-11-15-flyweight.md

 The GoF don't really address the concern.
 If anything, they state that there is no concern.
 Here's exactly what they state about memory reclaimation:
 >Sharability also implies some form of reference counting or garbage collection to reclaim a flyweight’s storage when it’s no longer needed.
 However, neither is necessary if the number of flyweights is fixed and small (e.g., flyweights for the ASCII character set).
 In that case, the flyweights are worth keeping around permanently.

-Unless you know for sure that you'll never have a large number of flyweight instances, I'd prefer some sort of flyweight clean up.
+Unless you know for sure that the number of flyweight instances are fixed and small, I'd prefer some sort of flyweight clean up.
 Instances can be released when there are no more references to them.
 For some languages, such as C++, this responsibility is mostly upon the developer.
 For other languages, such as Java, the environment will manage this and perform garbage collection when needed.

 The GoF didn't provide any suggestions, as noted above.
+Even with garbage collection, we have an issue, since the Flyweight itself is a reference which would prevent garbage collection.

 Java has a nice way to address this with its [WeakHashMap](https://docs.oracle.com/javase/8/docs/api/java/util/WeakHashMap.html) class.
 A __WeakHashMap__ doesn't include the map in a stored instance's reference count.
 If the weak map is the only reference to an instance, then it is eligible for garbage collection.

 ```java
 private static Map<String, Flyweight> flyweights = new WeakHashMap<>();